 STEAMBOAT SPRINGS — With spring in full swing, it’s time to begin planning this summer’s garden.

-Even in case you don’t have your very own plot of land, planting in containers or raised beds can make any space a green area, and in Routt County, gardeners often decide upon it.
+Even if you don’t have your very own plot of land, planting in containers or raised beds can make any space a green area, and in Routt County, gardeners often decide upon it.

-If you don’t have a inexperienced thumb, the Routt County Master Gardeners are ready with an arsenal of understanding approximately what to plant wherein and when, and what to do whilst it is going incorrect.
+Suppose you don’t have an inexperienced thumb.
+In that case, the Routt County Master Gardeners are ready with an arsenal of understanding approximately what to plant, wherein and when, and what to do while it is going incorrect.

 Consider your soil